 Let $\mathtt{AltGDA}(\eta, \bm{x}^0, \bm{y}^0)$ denote the sequence of iterates generated by~\cref{alg:altgda} with stepsize \ensuremath{\eta} starting from initial point $(\bm{x}^{0}, \bm{y}^{0})$.
 Then, we can compute the worst-case performance of AltGDA with stepsize $\eta>0$ and total iteration $T$ by the following \emph{infinite-dimensional} nonconvex optimization problem:

-Problem (\ref{eq:worst-case-inner}), as described above, is intractable because it contains infinite-dimensional objects such as convex compact sets $\mathcal{X},\mathcal{Y}$, matrix $A$ where dimensions $n, m$ are also variables.
-In Appendix \ref{app:PEP-expansion}, we show that (\ref{eq:worst-case-inner}) can be represented as a finite-dimensional convex semidefinite program (SDP) for a given stepsize $\eta$.
+Problem (\ref{eq:worst-case-inner}) is intractable because it contains infinite-dimensional objects such as $\mathcal{X},\mathcal{Y}$, and $A$ where dimensions $n, m$ are also variables.
+Nevertheless, for our setup, all possible iterates and their associated gradients up to $T$ can be captured by a finite collection of interpolation inequalities.
+These inequalities fully encode the entire class of admissible instances, thereby allowing (\ref{eq:worst-case-inner}) to be reduced to a finite-dimensional SDP, as elaborated in Appendix~\ref{app:PEP-expansion}.
 This SDP is also free from the dimensions $n$ and $m$ under a large-scale assumption.
-In other words, computing $\mathcal{P}_{T}(\eta)$ numerically will provide us a tight dimension-independent convergence bound for AltGDA for a given $\eta$ and $T$.
+In other words, computing $\mathcal{P}_{T}(\eta)$ numerically provides us a tight dimension-independent convergence bound for AltGDA for a given $\eta$ and $T$.

-\textbf{Best convergence rate with optimized $\eta$.} For a fixed $T$, the best convergence rate of AltGDA can be found by computing the stepsize $\eta$ that minimizes $\mathcal{P}_{T}(\eta)$.
-Thus, finding an optimal $\eta$ requires solving: